-A comparison table for what i consider the best touring inflatable kayaks (and now a packayak) based on the sort of boats this website covers: longer boats with room for gear paddled solo or two-up.
+A regularly comparison table for what I consider the best touring inflatable kayaks (plus a packayak) based on the sort of boats this website covers: longer boats with room for gear paddled solo or two-up.

-To aid clarity, I’ve dropped discontinued or obscure boats from the table.
-Links below lead to the original review.
+To aid clarity, I’ve now dropped discontinued or obscure boats from the table.
+Links below lead to the original review or ‘preview’.

-I’ve owned or own a Sunny (similar to 410C), Java, Incept K40 Tasman, a Grabner Amigo, Gumotex Seawave and the MRS Nomad S1 pakayak, and have tried a Grabner H2.
+I’ve owned or own a Sunny (similar to a longer Solar), FC Java, Incept K40 Tasman, Grabner Amigo, Gumotex Seawave and the MRS Nomad S1 pakayak, and have tried a Grabner H2.

-My Nomad packayak may be an unconventional choice but have a read.
-One of these days I’ll get to evaluate a DS kayak like the Itiwit X500 – it ought not sag in the middle like the picture above – a Sunny from about 15 years ago.
-There’s more on other IKs here, some like the Neris Smart and Smart Pro could also be contenders, but generally, IKs with metal frames aren’t such a great combination, especially with the advent of drop-stitch panels.
+My Nomad packayak may be an unconventional choice but have a read anyway.
+One of these days I’ll get to evaluate a full DS kayak – it ought not sag in the middle like the picture above – a Sunny from about 15 years ago.
+There’s more on other IKs here, some like the Neris Smart and Smart Pro could also be contenders but generally, IKs with metal frames have had their day now we have drop-stitch.

 - Grabner Holiday 2